 - It is essential to record the results of scouting in order to develop historical information, document patterns of pest activity, and document successes and failures. - Record keeping is required to comply with the federal Superfund Amendments and Reauthorization Act (SARA, Title III), which contains emergency planning and community right-to-know legislation - Certain pesticides are classified as restricted-use pesticides (RUPs).
-Very few pesticides in this category are routinely used in turf maintenance, but if you happen to use one of them, certain record-keeping requirements apply.
+Very few pesticides in this category are routinely used in turf maintenance, certain recordkeeping requirements apply.